-Off-duty border patrol agent shot in a Manhattan park in apparent botched robbery, police say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale
+Off-duty Border Patrol agent shot in a Manhattan park in apparent botched robbery, police say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “The CBP Officer bravely fought off his attacker, despite his wounds, demonstrating enormous Skill and Courage,” Trump added.

-The shooting comes as federal officials warn of a surge of attacks on agents carrying out President Donald Trump’s mass deportation agenda.
+The shooting comes as federal officials warn of a surge of attacks on agents carrying out Trump’s mass deportation agenda.

 As enforcement efforts have ramped up in recent months, many officers have chosen to cover their faces with the goal of avoiding harassment in public and online.

-On Sunday, the acting director of U.S. Immigrations and Customs Enforcement, Todd Lyons, said he would allow agents to continue covering their faces as a safety measure.
+On Sunday, the acting director of U.S. Immigration and Customs Enforcement, Todd Lyons, said he would allow agents to continue covering their faces as a safety measure.

 “If that’s a tool that the men and women of ICE that keeps themselves and their families safe, then I will allow it,” Lyons said.